Mikadifo/blehd10/README.md

 ## Disclaimer

-This app uses the Web Bluetooth API, which is not supported by all browsers.
+This tool uses the Web Bluetooth API, which is not supported by all browsers.
 Some browsers have this feature disabled by default, so make sure to manually enable it.

 Enabling the Web Bluetooth API, may be a security risk, so use it at your own risk.

 ## Licence

-BLE HM-10 CONTROL PANEL is a web app that allows communication wiht a BLE HM-10 module.
+BLE HM-10 CONTROL PANEL is a web tool that allows communication wiht a BLE HM-10 module.

 Copyright © 2024 Mikadifo